ConceptSafetySystems/xs-pacemaker/README.md

 	rpm -i drbd-pacemaker-8.4.3-2.i386.rpm

 #### Patch XenServer 6.1.0 shutdown script
 This fixes a race condition I found because of xapi-domains shutdown that calls  `/opt/xensource/libexec/shutdown`.
 This was shutting down VMs and then heartbeat was restarting them which caused some confusion during reboot.
+This patch adds support for the "auto_poweroff" VM flag to have the script ignore flagged VMs.

+NOTE: This is NOT needed for XenServer 6.2.0 since the patch was added into the upstream.

 	wget -O /opt/xensource/libexec/shutdown.patch http://download.locatrix.com/pacemaker/shutdown.patch
 	cd /opt/xensource/libexec